COMP1100-PAL/comp1100-pal.github.io/_posts/2017-05-22-data-types.md

 Define a data type for a trinary tree (three branches from each node).

 ### Question 4
 At _Jay's Pizza Parlour_, pizza's are served hot with a side of data types.
 Like at Domino's, you can order a Pizza online by providing your name.
-You can order a pizza with one of three primary toppings: Chicken, Veggies and Mystery Meat™ .
-Additionally, you can have _up to two_ choices of secondary toppings: Cheese, turkey, pepperoni, icecream, and tofu.
+You can order a pizza with one of three primary toppings: Chicken, Veggies and Jay's Mystery Meat™ .
+Additionally, you can have _up to two_ choices of secondary toppings: Cheese, jive turkey, pepperoni, icecream, and tofu.
 Each pizza also has an associated cost.
 Your pizza is ready when Jay says so, and a light on a screen will go green next to your name so you know that this is the case.
 Otherwise, the light remains red.

 a) Develop a data type, `Order` that encapsulates all of these elements for ordering a pizza: Name, primary topping, secondary topping, cost, and whether your pizza is ready yet.
 Draw a diagram if this helps.
 Remember you can have _up to_ two secondary topings.